ingonyama-zk/icicle/docs/docs/icicle/overview.md

 ### Google Colab

 Google Colab is a great way to start experimenting with ICICLE right away.
-It provides free access to NVIDIA T4 GPUs—sufficient enough for prototyping and exploring ICICLE’s capabilities
+It provides free access to NVIDIA T4 GPUs—sufficient enough for prototyping and exploring ICICLE’s capabilities.

 For a detailed guide on setting up Google Colab with ICICLE, refer to [this article](./colab-instructions.md).